Yellowen/Owrang/docs/user/setup/docs.user.setup.opening.md

 #### The Opening Entry

-In ERPNext Opening Accounts are setup by submitting a special Journal Entries (Journal Voucher).
+In Owrang Opening Accounts are setup by submitting a special Journal Entries (Journal Voucher).

 Note: Make sure to set “Is Opening” as “Yes” in the More Info section.